Mass media in Kenya: Television

 NTV, KTN, Citizen TV, TV47 Kenya and K24 are the biggest TV stations in Kenya in terms of coverage and viewers.
 Recently entertainment TV ventured in the Kenyan airspace with the inclusion of Kiss TV, a 24-hour Music TV Station, and Classic TV which airs African content in terms of movies, programs, and music.
 But recently they joined together.
 Inooro TV and Kameme TV are the biggest vernacular TV Station that broadcast their program in Kikuyu.
 Digital TV is also available in Kenya with the likes of Smart TV and DStv.

 More than 100 applications for radio and television licenses are pending before the Communications Authority of Kenya, which is the independent regulatory authority for the communications industry in Kenya.
 Its role is to license and regulate telecommunications, radio-communication, and postal/courier services in Kenya.
 Kenya's print media are diverse, ranging from well-respected newspapers and magazines to an expansive tabloid press.

 Newspapers

-There are two independent national daily newspapers, the Daily Nation, The Standard, and two daily free newspapers, X News, and The People Daily.
+There are two independent national daily newspapers, the Daily Nation, The Standard, and a daily free newspapers and the People Daily.
 There are also two specialised daily papers, Business Daily and The Star, and one weekly paper, The East African, which is published in Nairobi, Dar es Salaam and Kampala.

 Under the Kibaki government, the media have demonstrated greater editorial independence than in previous years, and the number of press freedom abuses have declined.
 Still, some media policies and incidents continue to inhibit press freedom, e.g., the need to post a costly bond before publication and to register afterward.
 In 2003 the government invoked a restrictive constitutional provision on-court coverage to intimidate journalists reporting on a possible political murder.
 In March 2006, hooded policemen raided the offices of The Standard newspaper and Kenya Television Network, claiming concerns about internal security.